packetmonkey/uninitialized-memory.com/content/posts/implementing-md2-in-rust.md

 Now that we have our checksummed value, we can proceed with sections [3.3](https://datatracker.ietf.org/doc/html/rfc1319#section-3.3) and [3.4](https://datatracker.ietf.org/doc/html/rfc1319#section-3.4) which is how we actually calculate the hash.

-First we inititalize a 48 byte space with zeros and then iterate though the message blocks following the described algorithm.
+First we initialize a 48 byte space with zeros and then iterate though the message blocks following the described algorithm.
 Once again we are going to use the `chunks` method to make it easer to calculate the correct addresses.